NCATSTranslator/TACT/PrioritiesSprint4.md

 # Develop Automated Tests
 ## Pre-Development
-- Develop Benchmarking Suite
+- Add MVP2 tests to Benchmarking Suite
 - Implement automated tests for MCQ
+- Revise test cases based on ARA feedback

 # Fix Failing Automated Tests
 ## Fugu (CI):
-- Each ARA is expected to pass X tests from the Sprint 4 test suite, which focuses on TopAnswer results.
+- Each ARA is expected to pass 40 tests from the Sprint 4 test suite, which focuses on TopAnswer results.

 # Collect Feedback Issues
 ## Eel (TEST):